thwisse/thwisse/README.md

 - 🤝 Hi, it's Oğuzhan!
 - 👀 He's interested in computer science, programming, psychology, philosophy and sociology.
-- 🌱 He's currently learning C# as a computer language.
+- 🌱 He's currently learning Kotlin as a computer language.
 Apart from that, he's learning English as human language :].
 - 💞️ He's looking to collaborate on digital discussions (discussion culture).
 - 📫 How to reach him ... you can reach him via e-mail. (thwisse@tutanota.com)
 - ✨ LinkedIn profile: [click](https://www.linkedin.com/in/thwisse)